-This is one reason why I have put forward the following three priorities to help focus our efforts this year: build trust with community, ensure access to mental health and wellness resources, and focus on an equitable education for all students.
-This Students First approach should guide our application of the rules in this document, to ensure our students are supported on their educational journey with MCPS.
+In our unwavering dedication to our students, we prioritize the following commitments: building trust within our community, ensuring access to mental health and wellness resources, and fostering an equitable education for every student.
+This document and the principles established in our Students First approach should affirm our commitment to ensure that our students receive the steadfast support they need on their educational journey with MCPS.

-MCPS remains committed to the Montgomery County Board of Education's vision, set forth in Policy JGA, Behavior Intervention, Safety, and Well-being Plan, for positive, respectful, orderly, and safe learning communities designed to foster intellectual development, citizenship, responsibility, and mutual respect among staff and students as they engage in teaching and learning.
-All members of our broad-based school community share the responsibility to secure, respect, and support an environment conducive to learning and recognize the essential dignity of all students, parents/guardians, and staff.
+MCPS remains firmly committed to the Montgomery County Board of Education's vision, as outlined in Board Policy JGA, Behavior Intervention, Safety, and Well-being Plan.
+This vision entails the creation of positive, respectful, orderly, and safe learning communities that foster intellectual development, citizenship, responsibility, and mutual respect among both staff and students.
+We firmly believe that every member of our diverse school community shares the responsibility to cultivate an environment conducive to learning, one that upholds the essential dignity of all students, parents/guardians, and staff.